verophyle/cslogic/README.md

-# nukanren
+# CSLogic

-An implementation of MicroKanren for .NET.
+A logic programming library (inspired by MicroKanren) for .NET.